-- 1. Identify all Traffic Monitoring Program (TMP) corridors and classify according to the latest Highway Capacity Manual (HCM) methodology.
-Typically, a TMP roadway is four lanes with a volume of 16,500 trips and at least one mile and a half in length.
-If the Average Daily Trip (ADT)-based level of service is "C" or worse on a street segment located within a city TMP corridor, then the city shall consider conducting a TMP measurement.
+- 1. Identify all Traffic Monitoring Program (TMP) corridors and classify according to the latest Highway trips and at least one mile and a half in length-If the Average Daily Trip (ADT)-based level of service is "C" or worse on a street segment located within a city TMP corridor, then the city shall consider conducting a TMP measurement.
 ADT volume data shall not be older than two years. - 2.
-A TMP measurement shall consist of a two-hour AM peak period measurement, a two-hour mid-day period measurement, and a two-hour PM peak period measurement. - 3.
-TMP measurement shall be conducted by following the current protocol in the latest adopted HCM. - 4.
+A TMP measurement shall consist of a two-hour AM peak period measurement, a two-hour mid-day period measurement, and a two-hour PM peak period measurement. - TMP measurement shall be conducted by following the current protocol in the latest adopted HCM. - 4.
 Any speed collection and volume data methodology that utilizes the latest technology consistent with HCM protocol can be used in obtaining arterial LOS, subject to approval by the city's traffic engineer.